afeld/computing-in-context/notebooks.md

   - Understand what all the different columns and values represent
 - For these Projects, the important thing is getting practice with the mechanics of working with data in code.
   - You won’t be graded on the scientific soundness of your work.
+- **DO NOT WAIT UNTIL THE LAST MINUTE TO SUBMIT.** Leave yourself time to fix any issues that come up in doing so, computer crashing, etc.

 ### Grading